• Skip to Content

 Resume/CV

-Hardy Murphy, Ph.D. is currently a Clinical Associate Professor in the IUPUI Urban Leadership and Policy Studies Program.
+Hardy Murphy, Ph.D. is currently a clinical associate professor at the at IU Indianapolis Urban Leadership and Policy Studies Program.
 His areas of teaching and research interest are district and school improvement, strategic planning, effective program implementation and evaluation, educator supervision and evaluation, and special education inclusion.
 He has published and authored a number of articles and reports in these areas, and has worked with a number of Indiana School Districts in the development and implementation of teacher evaluation plans.

 Prior to joining IUPUI, Dr. Murphy was the Executive Director of the Indiana Urban Schools Association IUSA), and a Research Scientist at the Indiana Institute for Disability and Community (IIDC) Center for Education and Lifelong Learning (CELL), and Co-Director of the Indiana Teacher Appraisal System of Supports (INTASS).
 He is also a former school superintendent, and has held a number of positions in k-12 public education, school psychologist, and a variety of administrative positions.
 His k-12 responsibilities as an assistant and associate superintendent included leadership responsibilities the affirmative action and desegregation programs, human resources, research and evaluation, special education, alternative schools, district and school security, counseling support services, special education, and district Title 1 program.